-- Do I want to know if my baby has Down syndrome, trisomy 18 or an open neural tube defect before the baby is born? - Knowing there is a chance of pregnancy loss (1 in 200) with an amniocentesis, would I have this diagnostic test if I got a screen positive result? - What would I do if my diagnostic test result showed my baby had one of these conditions?
+- Do I want to know if my baby has Down syndrome, trisomy 18 or an open neural tube defect before the baby is born? - •What would I do if my diagnostic test result showed my baby had one of these conditions?
 Would I end the pregnancy?
 Would I want to know so that I could prepare for a child with special needs?
-Would I consider giving the baby up for adoption? - How will this information affect my feelings throughout the pregnancy?
+Would I consider an adoption plan for the baby? - How will this information affect my feelings throughout the pregnancy?
 Would having a screen positive result cause me too much worry?